Thomas Coram Foundation for Children: Adoption and care

 Coram Adoption is an independent adoption service working in London and the surrounding areas.

 They also work in partnership with local authorities.
 Their partnership with the London Borough of Harrow was the first use of the model.

 Coram were also one of the pioneers of 'concurrent planning' (also known as 'foster to adopt'), and received government funding to become a 'National Centre of Excellence in Early Years Permanence' in 2012.

 In 2015 the British Association for Adoption and Fostering went into administration.
 Coram took over many of the services in England, offering a total of £40,000 and taking on 50 of the 135 employees.
 The membership, training and research organisation became CoramBAAF.
 The Independent Review Mechanism (England) was taken over by Coram Children's Legal Centre.
 The National Adoption Register for England is now run by First4Adoption (jointly run by Coram and Adoption UK).

 Coram-i, a company part of the Coram group, helps local authorities improve children’s services by offering consultancy in areas like adoption, fostering, and special guardianship.
 In 2021, Coram-i launched The Coram Innovation Incubator (CII) in collaboration with ten local authorities – along with EY, Microsoft and PA Consulting – a specialist vehicle for children’s services providers to generate, test and scale innovative solutions to shared challenges facing the children’s social care sector.

 Coram IAC (Intercountry Adoption Centre) is the UK's only dedicated international adoption charity and joined Coram in 2023.
 Since 1997, the organisation has been supporting prospective adopters through preparation, assessment, and the process of being matched with a child from abroad.

 Education

-Coram Life Education runs programmes in schools to educate children about health, wellbeing, and drugs.
+Coram SCARF (previously known as Coram Life Education) runs PSHE lessons in schools across England and in Aberdeenshire to educate children about health, wellbeing, and drugs.
 It was formed in 2009 as an amalgamation between Coram and Life Education.

 Coram Beanstalk equips adults and young people to ‘do reading’ better with children through volunteer reading helpers, school and peer mentoring programmes and community groups.

 Coram Shakespeare Schools Foundation (CSSF) works with schools across the UK to give young people the opportunity to build their confidence, skills and knowledge by learning about and performing Shakespeare.

+Coram's primary education programme makes use of Healthy Harold, a giraffe puppet initially created for Life Education Australia.